NixOS/nix/doc/manual/src/package-management/copy-closure.md

-# Copying Closures Via SSH
+# Copying Closures via SSH

 The command `nix-copy-closure` copies a Nix store path along with all its dependencies to or from another machine via the SSH protocol.
 It